Updated December 4, 2020

 - News Release

-If your school or district is interested in applying for a waiver, please download the following waiver instructions and application.
+If your school or district is interested in applying for a waiver, please download the waiver instructions and application.
 Applications will be reviewed by the San Mateo County Office of Education, San Mateo County Health, and the California Department of Public Health.

 Training and Resources